 Maureen Rizzolo isn’t sure where she acquired clostridium difficile, an infection more commonly known as “C. diff.”
-All she knows is that it initiated the worst experience of her life, beginning back in December 2014.
+All she knows is that it ended up being the worst experience of her life.

 “It was horrible.
-Medications were terrible and I was getting nowhere with it; it just kept rebounding and rebounding,” Rizzolo said.
+Medications were terrible and I was getting nowhere with it.
+It just kept rebounding and rebounding,” Rizzolo explains.
 “It was awful.
-I had to be isolated because it’s so highly contagious.
+I had to be isolated in the hospital because it’s so highly contagious.
 The room had its own bathroom, and I tell you I lived in it.”

 Symptoms of a C. diff infection include relentless diarrhea, loss of appetite, nausea, and abdominal pain.
 Dr. Jorge Sotelo, gastroenterologist at Baystate Medical Center, says that C. diff usually attacks people after they are exposed to antibiotics, even if antibiotics are given with appropriate medical reasoning.
-C. diff can be spread anywhere, but most often is exchanged in medical environments.
+C. diff can be spread anywhere, but most often it’s shared in medical environments.

-“Normally all of us have a large amount of microorganisms in our bowel that lives in harmony with us,” Sotelo said.
-“Sometimes when we receive an antibiotic, many of these friendly microorganisms are accidentally wiped out of our bowel; then a bacterium called clostridium difficile finds itself with a large amount of space and resources, grows out of proportion, and makes us sick.”
+“Normally all of us have a large number of microorganisms in our bowel that live in harmony with us,” Sotelo says.
+“Sometimes when we receive an antibiotic, these friendly microorganisms are accidentally wiped out of our bowel.
+Then a bacterium called clostridium difficile may find itself with a large amount of space and resources, grows out of proportion, and makes us sick.”

-Sotelo says the severity of a C. diff infection can range from mild to severe.
-When no treatments are effective and the infection continuously reoccurs, some patients must have their colons removed.
+Sotelo explains the severity of a C. diff infection can range from mild to severe.
+When no treatments are effective and the infection continuously reoccurs, some people have their colons removed.

-“The transplant replenishes the bowel with friendly microorganisms that out-compete the C. diff and create a healthier environment of positive bacteria,” Sotelo said.
-“We use a company called Openbiome, which has very strict criteria to select and test the donors.
-It is stricter that the testing that we do for blood products.”
+“The transplant replenishes your bowel with friendly microorganisms that balance out the C. diff and create a healthier environment of positive bacteria,” Sotelo says.
+“We rely on very strict criteria to select and test the donors.”

-Rizzolo considered her options and evaluated the level of suffering she was enduring before deciding to pursue the advice of Sotelo and request a fecal transplant.
+Rizzolo considered her options.
+Given her level of suffering, she decided to follow Sotelo’s advice and move forward with a fecal transplant.

-“The procedure itself didn’t even take five minutes,” Rizzolo said.
-“It was smaller than a straw – he did the nasal approach directly into the stomach.
+Rizzolo explains, “The doctor did the nasal approach directly into my stomach.
+The procedure itself didn’t even take five minutes.
 There was no pain involved.
-It was over and done with.
 I said ‘are you ready’ and he said ‘we’re done!’”

-Within a week, Rizzolo’s constant stomach sickness and misery began to subside.
+Within a week, Rizzolo’s constant stomach sickness and misery began to go away.
 "In one word, it’s a miracle.
-It’s a miracle,” Rizzolo repeated.
+It’s a miracle,” Rizzolo repeats.

 Her daughter, Julie Belli-Nelson, agrees.
 Their tight-knit family lived through many difficult months, desperately searching for something that could help Rizzolo.

-Rizzolo says that she feels her immune system is stronger than it ever was before and that other medical conditions have improved.
+Rizzolo believes her immune system is stronger than it ever was before, and that other medical conditions have improved.
 Since the fecal transplant was completed, she has been able to eliminate or decrease several medications she was prescribed.

-“I’m sharing this to see if I can help somebody else—even one person, if it will help them,” Rizzolo said.
+“I’m sharing my story to see if I can help somebody else—even one person, if it will help them,” Rizzolo says.
 “I really, truly believe that the medical profession should start looking at fecal transplant as a possible solution for other issues.
 From your brain down, it’s amazing.
 It gives you back life that you never thought you’d have again.”